 Grants made through this program will not exceed $5,000.

-All applications will be rated on these criteria and reviewed by the Dutchess Advisory Board of the Community Foundation of Dutchess County.
-This Board is comprised of community members representing all areas of Dutchess County.
-All recommendations made by the Dutchess Advisory Board are then reviewed, approved or declined by the Board of Trustees of the Community Foundations.
+All applications will be rated on these criteria and reviewed by the Dutchess, Putnam or Ulster Advisory Boards of the Community Foundations of the Hudson Valley.
+The Advisory Boards are comprised of community members representing each County.
+All recommendations made by the Advisory Boards are then reviewed, approved or declined by the Board of Trustees of the Community Foundations.